Home » Supplements Needed for a Successful Raw Diet in Cold Climates – and in Today’s World

 Vitamin D3 in colder climates: In temperate climates, you will not be able to synthesize Vitamin D during October and April.
 The sun needs to reach an angle more than 45 degrees above the horizon for effective vitamin D synthesis in your skin.
 The lighter the skin, the more effective sun energy can be used, as light skin is an adaptation to poor sun availability and Vitamin D deficiency stress in colder climates!
 Read more here about the adaptations of cold-indigenous people to living in cold climates.

-If you cannot get enough sun exposure, you should supplement “the sun”.
+If you cannot get enough sun exposure, you should consider supplementing “the sun”.
 From June to August, you should lie in the sun for at least 30 minutes with a large portion of your skin surface uncovered.
 Adopting a raw natural diet makes the skin more resistant to sunburns.
 And be aware of sunglasses: letting natural sunlight into your eyes signals the body that the skin needs to prepare for the sun’s impact!
-Thus not wearing sunglasses prevents sunburn, too.
+Thus not wearing sunglasses helps to prevent sunburn.

-Getting Vitamin D3 through supplements is he most common way.
+Getting Vitamin D3 through supplements is the ususal way.
 However, it is certainly not optimal.
 There are Vitamin D light devices that imitate the natural conditions we need more holistically.
 See this study published in nature on Vitamin D-stimulating LED light.

 2. Vitamin B12